kaiban-ai/kaibanjs-docs/docs/get-started/02-Using Typescript.md

 ---
 title: Using Typescript
-description: AgenticJS is type supported.
+description: KaibanJS is type supported.
 You can use TypeScript to get better type checking and intellisense with powerful IDEs like Visual Studio Code.
 ---

 ## Setup